Body Composition and Body Water Analyzer

 Where do I store the test results data?

 You can purchase LookinBody Data Management cloud software.
 The built-in management system allows you to maintain and manage clients individually, giving you more insight on how you can keep your clients on track towards their goals.
 With our cloud software, you can consolidate and manage member results, create faster profiles, email results sheets and expedite the testing process.
-The prices start as low as $25 per month.
 Contact us for details.

 What’s different about the InBody 770 and other InBody analyzers?